GoogleCloudPlatform/runtimes-common/iDiff/README.md

 ## Known issues

-To run iDiff on image IDs or URLs, Docker Engine on the client and server side must have compatible versions.
-Version compatiblity can require the user to modify their Docker API version used at runtime to match that of the server.
-Currently in development is a way to run iDiff that bypasses Docker client/server model dependencies.
+To run iDiff on image IDs or URLs, docker must be installed.

 ## Make your own differ